ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/inventory-how-work-item-tracking.md

 The different rules for item tracking numbers are set up on the **Item Tracking Code Card** page.

 > [!NOTE]
-> To assign item tracking numbers in warehouse activities, the **SN Warehouse Tracking** and **Lot Warehouse Tracking** check boxes must be selected on the item’s item tracking code card.
+> To assign item tracking numbers in warehouse activities, the **SN Warehouse Tracking** and **Lot Warehouse Tracking** check boxes must be selected on the item's item tracking code card.

 1. Select the relevant document and, on the **Lines** FastTab, choose the **Order** action, and then choose the **Item Tracking Lines** action.